SamVenkatesh/FakeBlock/README.md

 <p align="center">
   <img src ="https://drive.google.com/uc?id=1PAP15NnHnsPqW2Il4RmZCJD09Kq4CkQY" />
 </p>

+For the implementation, I chose [Keras](https://keras.io/) with a [TensorFlow backend](https://www.tensorflow.org/guide/keras).
+Keras acts like a wrapper over TensorFlow and at the time, it seemed easier to get started with.
+In hindsight, performing the same in TensorFlow would not have been any different, save for changes in syntax.
+TensorFlow's [tutorials](https://www.tensorflow.org/tutorials/) and [documentation](https://www.tensorflow.org/api_docs/) are excellent.

 ## Training
 I trained the CNN for 200 epochs with a random 80-20 train-test split of the dataset with the training data being shuffled at the start of each iteration.
 This achieved a Mean Square Error (MSE) of 0.068.